Dental Assistant Certificate

 Upon completion, students are eligible to sit for the “Radiation Health & Safety” (RHS) and the “Infection Control Exam” (ICE) portions of the Dental Assisting National Board (DANB) Certification, as required by law, in the state of Connecticut.
 The DANB, RHS, and ICE exams are administered by computer at PROMETRICS Testing Centers.

-- identify oral embryology and histology
+- gain foundational knowledge of body systems, oral embryology and histology

 - Completed health form, signed by your physician